 Are you frustrated with your Elbow pain that is not getting better?
 Are you experiencing Elbow discomfort while carrying objects, do some typing, or playing golf?
 You are in the right place!
-We will definately be able to help with our innovative and non-invasive (non-surgical) form of treatment.
+We will definitely be able to help with our innovative and non-invasive (non-surgical) form of treatment.
 Get your Elbow check today.
-Call us at (65) 6471 2744 to schedule for an appointment or email to: email@example.com
+Call us at (65) 66532625 to schedule for an appointment or email to: email@example.com

 What is Tennis Elbow or Lateral Humeral Epicondylitis?